 “Empire State Development is proud to support the new Hudson River Greenway Water Trail maps and mobile website through the Market NY grant program,” said Empire State Development President, CEO & Commissioner Howard Zemsky.
-“Thanks to Governor Cuomo’s continued investment in tourism, we are able to connect travelers with the state’s diverse outdoor tourism assets and build awareness of the Hudson Valley water trail to increase eco-tourism.”
+“Thanks to New York State’s continued investment in tourism, we are able to connect travelers with the state’s diverse outdoor tourism assets and build awareness of the Hudson Valley water trail to increase eco-tourism.”

 “The Hudson River is one of the single most important assets we have access to in our region,” said City of Kingston Mayor Steve Noble.
 “These new maps and website will assist us in connecting even more residents and visitors to our waterways and to the great cities like Kingston that border them.
 As both the Mayor of Kingston and an avid kayaker, I am pleased to see such innovative investment into promoting the usage of this premier tourism resource.”